 May I ask you why it usually takes so long before you make a new movie?

-Normally, I would prefer to make one movie every two years, that would be my natural rhythm.
-But when you give a script like “Eternity” to your producer, it always takes a lot of time to gather enough money, to have a budget that is sufficient to get the movie made.
+Normally, I would prefer to make one movie every two years; that would be my natural rhythm.
+But when you give a script like “Eternity” to your producer, it always takes a lot of time to gather enough money and have a sufficient budget to get the movie made.
 It also depends on the kind of movie you want to do: if you want to make a comedy, it might be easier.
 But I had very good producers who believed in the project and were willing to fight for it for two, three years.
 When I had finished the script of “Eternity,” I showed it to [producer] Christophe Rossignon.
-After he had read it, he was in tears, and he said, ‘It is beautiful.’
+After reading it, he was in tears, and he said, ‘It is beautiful.’
 Then we showed it to Pathé, and they said, ‘Okay, we’ll go with you, and we’ll put up a big amount of money.’
 That was wonderful news, but it was not enough, so then you have to go and find the rest of your budget.
-And this took three years, after Pathé had green lighted the project.
+And this took three years until Pathé had green-lighted the project.
 That’s a lot of time, with a lot of paperwork.
-You can find a hundred thousand euro here and there, but it takes a lot of time to get your final budget together.
+You can find a hundred thousand euros here and there, but it takes a lot of time to get your final budget together.